viernes, 28 de junio de 2019

 WHAT IS THE BEST TREATMENT OPTION FOR ELEPHANTIASIS - Organic Lymphatic Vascular Disease - Pediatric and Primary Lymphedema -Secondary Lymphedema - Lymphatic Filariasis - Podoconiosis - Dermatolymphangioadenitis (DLA) - Choosing an Lymphedema Expert Reference/Excellence Centre

-First, it must be analyzed whether the patient's basic home setting management alone, consisting of skin hygiene, motion exercises, limb elevation, and footwear, is enough to reduce and stop the progression of lymphedema toward the Elephantiasis Stage.
+First, it must be analyzed whether the patient's basic home setting management alone, consisting of skin hygiene, motion exercises, standard bandaging, limb elevation, and footwear, is enough to reduce and stop the progression of lymphedema toward the Elephantiasis Stage.

 Lymphedema is a progressive disfiguring and disabling disease of the skin, classified as a functional, immune, and lymphatic circulatory system disorder (Organic Lymphatic Vascular Disease).
 The lymphatics are an active and integrated component of the immune response, and in lymphedema, there is always an increased susceptibility to infection due to the compromised immune system.
-Read more about what is an Organic Imparment HERE
+Read more about what is an Organic Impairment HERE

 Lymphedema arises when there is a disruption of lymphatic flow (Organic Impairment), leading to the buildup of lymphatic fluid.
 It is clear that no patient or their lymphedema is the same and neither is its progress.
-Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling and minimum effort, or even suffer varying degrees of disability and severe complications.
+Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling with minimum effort, or even suffer varying degrees of disability and severe complications.
 Read more about lymphedema and Infectious Cellulitis HERE.

-International protocols and best practice guides recommend simple hygiene-based measures for almost all diseases, but in the case of lymphedema this is not enough for its volume control, and to prevent the progression of its severe clinical manifestations.
-Lymphatic edema without treatment or under-treated is more likely to develop lethal complications, such as septicemia (sepsis) or lymphangiosarcoma.
+International protocols and best practice guides recommend simple hygiene-based measures for almost all diseases, but in the case of lymphedema, this is not enough for its volume control, and to prevent the progression of its severe clinical manifestations.
+Lymphatic edema without treatment or under-treated is more likely to develop lethal complications, such as infectious cellulitis, septicemia (sepsis) or lymphangiosarcoma.
 Read more about which country provides the best lymphedema treatment coverage HERE.

 CLICK TO SEE A VIDEO OF THE BEST TREATMENT OPTION FOR ELEPHANTIASIS-STAGE-4-LYMPHOEDEMA (NON-SURGICAL TREATMENT):